KIT-CMS/CMSSWWithCrab/production_examples/data2016ULpreVFP_nanoaod_production_19-12-2024.md

-# NanoAOD production campaign to test the tool
+# NanoAOD production campaign for 2016 preVFP data

 ## Used configuration and setup: